Badminton: Competitions

 The BWF organizes several international competitions, including the Thomas Cup, the premier men's international team event first held in 1948–1949, and the Uber Cup, the women's equivalent first held in 1956–1957.
 The competitions now take place once every two years.
 More than 50 national teams compete in qualifying tournaments within continental confederations for a place in the finals.
 The final tournament involves 12 teams, following an increase from eight teams in 2004.
 It was further increased to 16 teams in 2012.

 The Sudirman Cup, a gender-mixed international team event held once every two years, began in 1989.
 Teams are divided into seven levels based on the performance of each country.
 To win the tournament, a country must perform well across all five disciplines (men's doubles and singles, women's doubles and singles, and mixed doubles).
 Like association football (soccer), it features a promotion and relegation system at every level.
 However, the system was last used in 2009 and teams competing will now be grouped by world rankings.

 Badminton was a demonstration event at the 1972 and 1988 Summer Olympics.
 It became an official Summer Olympic sport at the Barcelona Olympics in 1992 and its gold medals now generally rate as the sport's most coveted prizes for individual players.

 In the BWF World Championships, first held in 1977, currently only the highest-ranked 64 players in the world, and a maximum of four from each country can participate in any category.
-In both the Olympic and BWF World competitions restrictions on the number of participants from any one country have caused some controversy because they sometimes result in excluding elite world level players from the strongest badminton nations.
+Therefore, it's not an "open" format.
+In both the BWF World and the Olympic competitions restrictions on the number of participants from any one country have caused some controversy, because they result in excluding some world elite level players from the strongest badminton nations.
 The Thomas, Uber, and Sudirman Cups, the Olympics, and the BWF World (and World Junior Championships), are all categorized as level one tournaments.

 At the start of 2007, the BWF introduced a new tournament structure for the highest level tournaments aside from those in level one: the BWF Super Series.
-This level two tournament series, a tour for the world's elite players, stage twelve open tournaments around the world with 32 players (half the previous limit).
+This "level two" tournament series is a circuit for the world's elite players, staging twelve open tournaments around the world with 32 players (half the previous limit).
 The players collect points that determine whether they can play in Super Series Finals held at the year-end.
 Among the tournaments in this series is the venerable All-England Championships, first held in 1900, which was once considered the unofficial world championships of the sport.

 Level three tournaments consist of Grand Prix Gold and Grand Prix event.
 Top players can collect the world ranking points and enable them to play in the BWF Super Series open tournaments.
 These include the regional competitions in Asia (Badminton Asia Championships) and Europe (European Badminton Championships), which produce the world's best players as well as the Pan America Badminton Championships.

 The level four tournaments, known as International Challenge, International Series, and Future Series, encourage participation by junior players.